Colorado Springs, Colorado Therapists

 Hospitals

 Peak View Behavioral Health Hospital offers a free consultation.
 They provide inpatient and outpatient services for the youth, adults, and the senior community.
-In addition, they have a detoxification and substance abuse treatment.
+In addition, they have detoxification and substance abuse treatment.

 Cedar Springs Hospital provides outpatient and inpatient care for children, adolescents, and adults.
 They have a Friends and Family Program to assist in creating positive, healthy relationships.
 Their Military Services are for Service Members experiencing substance abuse issues, Post Traumatic Stress Disorder (PTSD), including emotional, cognitive, and behavioral issues.
 The hospital offers financial assistance to those in need.